Triumph Speed Triple: 1050 2005 until 2016

 The 1050 was designed by Rodolfo Frascoli.

-Other improvements included inverted forks, radial disc brake calipers, and a redesigned electronic gauge cluster which included a trip computer.
+Other improvements included inverted forks, radial disc brake callipers, and a redesigned electronic gauge cluster which included a trip computer.

 In late 2007, a few changes appeared in the Speed Triple, consisting of an updated engine management system and a revised exhaust containing a catalytic converter in a different location.
 The revised electronic control unit had more memory, and provided a solution for some starting and low-speed fueling issues.
 A metal tank replaced the plastic unit.
 For the 2008 model year, several changes were made to the bodywork, and Italian-made Brembo front brakes were supplied as standard.

 The new Speed Triple shared its engine with the new Sprint ST and later the 2007 Triumph Tiger 1050.

 Triumph celebrated the Speed Triple's fifteenth anniversary in 2010 with a limited edition model that featured black paint with red trim and a number of optional accessories that were added as standard equipment.
 The bike was also the first production Triumph to feature the signature of company owner John Bloor.
 According to Triumph, more than 35,000 Speed Triples have been sold since the model was introduced in 1993.